Section 2: Health Guidelines

-- The University has taken actions to ensure heating, ventilation and air conditioning systems (HVAC) are optimized (e.g., maximizing outside air and high-performance filtration) to minimize risks of airborne transmission when other safety measures are in use.
+- Heating, ventilation and air conditioning systems (HVAC) have been optimized (e.g., maximizing outside air and high-performance filtration) to minimize risks of airborne transmission when other safety measures are in use.

 It is important for the campus community to understand that some people are at a higher risk for severe illness from COVID-19 complications.
 Based on the current data and CDC definitions, vulnerable populations may include:

 - Older adults.
 People 65 years of age or older.

 - Pregnant and recently pregnant people.

 Signage reinforcing COVID-19 related health and safety precautions is available for use by the U of A community.